Porcari-Karim/SpringBoot-Vite-integration/README.md

-A Spring boot template with react and Vite
+A Spring boot template with React and Vite

 Allows vite integration directly with the spring application.